-Authentication failure handling (FIA\AFL.1)
+Authentication failure handling (FIA_AFL.1)

-- FIA\AFL.1.1 The TSF shall detect when an administrator configurable positive integer within the range 1 to 255 number of consecutive unsuccessful authentication attempts for the authentication methods passwords, password phrases and RACF PassTickets occur related to all authentication events using these authentication methods. - FIA\AFL.1.2 When the defined number of unsuccessful authentication attempts has been surpassed, the TSF shall set the user status to REVOKE.
+- FIA_AFL.1.1 The TSF shall detect when an administrator configurable positive integer within the range 1 to 255 number of consecutive unsuccessful authentication attempts for the authentication methods passwords, password phrases and RACF PassTickets occur related to all authentication events using these authentication methods. - FIA_AFL.1.2 When the defined number of unsuccessful authentication attempts has been surpassed, the TSF shall set the user status to REVOKE.

-User attribute definition: human users (FIA\ATD.1(HU))
+User attribute definition: human users (FIA_ATD.1(HU))

-- FIA\ATD.1.1(HU) The TSF shall maintain the following list of security attributes belonging to individual hu-man users: - a) User identifier; - b) Group memberships; - c) User password and optionally a password phrase; - d) Security roles; - e) default access rights for objects created by the user (UACC); - f) classes in which the user can define profiles (CLAUTH); - g) indicator that global access checking, the ID(\) entry on the access list, and the UACC will not be used to allow this user access to a protected resource (RE-STRICTED); - h) z/OS UNIX UID (for users also defined to UNIX System Services); - Kerberos principal name (for users defined to the z/OS Network Authentication Service and for foreign Kerberos principals that are defined to a Kerberos realm that has a cross realm trust relationship with the z/OS Network Authentication Service); - j) Kerberos ticket maximum lifespan for users defined to the z/OS Network Authentication Service; - indicator of the encryption algorithm used by the z/OS Network Authentication Service; - I) X.509v3 certificate(s).
+- FIA_ATD.1.1(HU) The TSF shall maintain the following list of security attributes belonging to individual hu-man users: - a) User identifier; - b) Group memberships; - c) User password and optionally a password phrase; - d) Security roles; - e) default access rights for objects created by the user (UACC); - f) classes in which the user can define profiles (CLAUTH); - g) indicator that global access checking, the ID() entry on the access list, and the UACC will not be used to allow this user access to a protected resource (RE-STRICTED); - h) z/OS UNIX UID (for users also defined to UNIX System Services); - i) indicator of the encryption algorithm used by the z/OS Network Authentication Service; - j) X.509v3 certificate(s).

-Application note: Attributes such as SPECIAL, group-SPECIAL, AUDITOR, ROAUDIT, group-AUDITOR, OPERATIONS and group-OPERATIONS designate roles in the model of this Security Target and are therefore further explained in the role model in FMT\SMR.1
+Application note: Attributes such as SPECIAL, group-SPECIAL, AUDITOR, ROAUDIT, group-AUDITOR, OPERATIONS and group-OPERATIONS designate roles in the model of this Security Target and are therefore further explained in the role model in FMT_SMR.1